Gerkinfeltser/image-metadata-display/README.md

 ## Extension Settings

 This extension contributes the following command:
-- `extension.inspectPngMetadata`: Inspect PNG Metadata
+- `extension.inspectImageMetadata`: Inspect Image Metadata

-## Known Issues
+## Known Issues/Future Work

 - To retain a metadata document from being overtaken by another, pin the doc via the titlebar right-click "Pin" menu entry.
 - Extracting the workflow json portion to its own json file does not seem to create a working workflow in Comfyui.
 Maybe *someday*...
+- Figure out a way to make this extensions smaller.
+It seems crazy that this extension is 10 megabytes, am-I-right?

 ## Release Notes